-We are happy to report that on Saturday, March 27, 2021 President Biden SIGNED H.R.
+We are happy to report that on Saturday, March 27, 2021, President Biden SIGNED H.R.
 1651 into law.
 H.R.
-1651 extends for one year all of the bankruptcy-related provisions that were included in the CARES Act passed on March 27, 2020.
+1651 extends for one year all the bankruptcy-related provisions that were included in the CARES Act passed on March 27, 2020.

 These provisions will now expire on March 27, 2022.

 The bill extension offers relief for debtors who are currently in a Chapter 13 plan: